Skip to navigation Skip to content

 Overview

-Obsessive-Compulsive Disorder (OCD) is a different illness to Obsessive-Compulsive Personality Disorder (OCPD).
-This fact sheet is about Obsessive-Compulsive Disorder (OCD) only.
+Note: OCD is different to Obsessive-Compulsive Personality Disorder (OCPD).
+The following information is relevant to (OCD) only.

 Signs and symptoms